stephan-glamsch/MagSAF/README.md

 ### Fit Boundaries

 Currently, it is not possible to fit without boundaries.
 The fit boundaries are the lower and upper values of the slider of the fitted parameter.

-# It's a Bug not a Feature

-You may see this list as a "I might fix this in the future" or "Be aware of these *features*" list:

-- In certain cases, incorrect macrospin rotations can occur if the simulation field steps $\Delta \mu_0 H$ are too large.
-Be aware of this, when fitting experimental data because experimental field steps are used for simulations and fits if they are available.

 # Credits